 I’m embarrassed to admit this, but full transparency is what we offer around here.

 My life has been chaotic over the past few months.
-Between traveling, family weddings, my oldest preparing to leave the nest, and a ton of other life events, my garden were left to survive without much help from me.
+Between traveling, family weddings, my oldest preparing to leave the nest, and a lot of other life events, my garden was left to survive without much help from me.

 If you all had driven by my house, you would’ve seen the yard being mowed, but I didn’t tend to the soil as I normally would before planting, the weeds weren’t tended to as I normally would, and to be honest, I didn’t feel guilty about it.

 This is life.
 We have busy seasons and seasons where we have more time.
 Therefore, I base my garden and other plants around what season of life I’m in.